madegowda11/online-voting-system/CODE_OF_CONDUCT.md

 # Code of Conduct

-Thank you for contributing to this project!
+Thank you for contributing to this project (online-voting-system)!
 We are committed to creating a friendly, safe, and welcoming environment for everyone.

 ## Our Pledge